 move around the academy building calmly and quiety

 A serious breach of Academy behaviour policy may result in a period of seclusion from class where the pupil is isolated from their peers for a limited time.
 The power to exclude a pupil stems from the 1986 Act.
-The exclusion must be FIXED TERM, or PERMANENT.
+This must be a SUSPENSION or PERMANENT.

 Verbal abuse to adults – comments, swearing or suggestions which could cause deep offence